-The following is a collection of summaries originally published in the proceedings of the 3rd Shaw-IAU workshop on Astronomy for Education held 12 - 15 October, 2021 as a virtual event.
+The following is a summary of the 3rd Shaw-IAU workshop on Astronomy for Education held 12 - 15 October, 2021 as a virtual event.
 The workshop was organised by the IAU Office of Astronomy for Education.
-More details can be found on: https://astro4edu.org/shaw-iau/3rd-s haw-iau-workshop/.
+More details can be found on: https://astro4edu.org/shaw-iau/3rd-shaw-iau-workshop/.